 As I already mentioned, now apart from manual tasks you can also add LinkedIn tasks to make your outbound outreach easier across channels.
 So what could creating such a campaign look like?

 #1 choose Step 1 – the opening email

 When adding a step, choose from the dropdown menu above the subject line.

-In this scenario let’s say we’re picking an email as Step 1, but you can also start your campaign with a manual task.
-Or build a campaign with manual tasks only, with no emails at all.
+In this scenario let’s say we’re picking an email as Step 1, but you can also start your campaign with a task – either type.
+Or build a campaign with tasks only, with no emails at all.

 #2 choose Step 2 – a manual task

 This time choose a task instead of an email from the dropdown menu.

 Let’s say the action you’d like to add at this point in the campaign is to call your prospect.

 Set up the wait window between the email and task, e.g. for 3 days (if the prospect doesn’t respond within these 3 days, the task will be created).